Alice in Chains (album): Opening for Kiss and aftermath

-In what would be their final live performances during their original run, the band took an opening slot on a classic lineup reunion tour for Kiss.
-Titled the Alive/Worldwide Tour, Alice in Chains' opening slot was originally held by Stone Temple Pilots, but their vocalist, Scott Weiland, had drug issues of his own to address.
-The slot was instead awarded to Alice in Chains when Weiland entered rehabilitation.
-Cantrell and Kinney were excited at the opportunity, but Staley refused the invitation multiple times before being persuaded to join the trek.
-The tour began on June 28, 1996, in Detroit, at Tiger Stadium.
-Alex Coletti, who had produced the band's Unplugged performance, and Billy Corgan, frontman of the Smashing Pumpkins, were both in attendance at the Detroit show and praised their performance.
-However, Kerrang! reported that Staley appeared physically unhealthy from the first show of the run.
+In what would be their final live performances during their original run, Alice in Chains were an opening act on a classic lineup reunion tour for Kiss, titled the Alive/Worldwide Tour.
+Alice in Chains replaced Stone Temple Pilots, whose vocalist, Scott Weiland, was undergoing rehabilitation for his own drug issues, and that slot was awarded to Alice in Chains.
+Cantrell and Kinney were excited at the opportunity, but Staley refused the invitation several times before being persuaded to accept the offer.
+The tour began on June 28, 1996, at Tiger Stadium in Detroit.
+Both Alex Coletti, who had produced Alice in Chains' Unplugged performance, and Billy Corgan, frontman of The Smashing Pumpkins, were in attendance at the Detroit show and praised the band's performance.
+Kerrang!, however, reported that Staley appeared physically unhealthy on the first show of the run.

-The band played four shows in total for the tour, making stops in Louisville and St. Louis, before a final stop in Kansas City on July 3.
-Silver, sitting backstage, had speculated with the band's tour manager that it would be the band's final live performance.
-During the performance, Kinney stood from his drum set and began to sing Kiss's "Beth", which in its original form had also been sung by the band's drummer, Peter Criss.
-The crowd was divided, with Kinney receiving both cheers and boos in equal measure; Kinney addressed that he was not wearing the proper makeup and jokingly told off the audience before the band moved into their next song.
-The Kansas City show would, in fact, be Staley's final live performance.
-After the show, Staley overdosed and was rushed to a Kansas City hospital.
-Although the band's appearance on the tour was brief, they ended up being part of the most commercially successful tour of 1996, which grossed $43.6 million by the end of the year.
+Alice in Chains played four shows for the tour, making stops in Louisville and St. Louis, before a final show in Kansas City on July 3.
+Silver, sitting backstage, had speculated with the band's tour manager it would be the band's final live performance.
+During the performance, Kinney stood up from his drum set and began to sing Kiss's "Beth", which in its original form had also been sung by the Kiss drummer, Peter Criss.
+The crowd was divided; Kinney received both cheers and boos in equal measure.
+Kinney said he was not wearing the proper makeup and jokingly told off the audience before the band performed their next song.
+The Kansas City show was to be Staley's final live performance; after the show, he overdosed and was rushed to a Kansas City hospital.
+Although the band's appearance on the tour was brief, they had been part of the most commercially successful tour of 1996, which grossed $43.6 million by the end of the year.

-The group's only further activity with Staley was when they recorded two new songs, "Get Born Again" and "Died", in 1998.
+Alice in Chains' only further activity with Staley was the recording of two new songs, "Get Born Again" and "Died", in 1998.
 After that, Staley rarely left his condominium in Seattle.
-It was there where he died on April 5, 2002, from another drug overdose.
+It was there where he died on April 5, 2002, from a drug overdose.
 The band would not emerge until 2005, at first to play a benefit show.
-When the band decided a few months later that they wished to tour again, the band brought in Comes With the Fall vocalist William DuVall as Staley's successor in 2006.
-DuVall had been in the audience at the Louisville show during their tour with Kiss nearly a decade prior, and it took nearly 14 years for the band to follow up Alice in Chains with Black Gives Way to Blue in 2009.
+When Alice in Chains decided a few months later they wished to tour again, they brought in Comes With the Fall vocalist William DuVall as Staley's successor in 2006.
+DuVall had been in the audience at the Louisville show during the tour with Kiss, and in 2009, nearly 14 years after the release of Alice in Chains, the band released the follow-up album, Black Gives Way to Blue.